Faro Old Town Guide: Explore History & Charm in 2026

 Key attractions include Faro Cathedral and Arco da Vila.
 Visit the Municipal Museum of Faro too.
 The Bishop's Palace also offers a notable sight.
 Explore the ancient city walls for historical insights.

-Faro Old Town offers an enchanting escape in 2025.
+Faro Old Town offers an enchanting escape in 2026.
 Its rich history and charming atmosphere captivate visitors.
 From ancient walls to delicious cuisine, there's much to explore.
+If you're planning a one-day itinerary, this guide provides the essentials.
 Plan your trip and immerse yourself in this Portuguese gem.

 Discover the beauty of Cidade Velha.
 Create lasting memories in Faro, Portugal.
 Your adventure awaits within its historic heart.